3UU/wordpress-shariff-wrapper/trunk/readme.txt

 License URI: http://opensource.org/licenses/MIT
 Donate link: http://folge.link/?bitcoin=1Ritz1iUaLaxuYcXhUCoFhkVRH6GWiMTP

 This is a wrapper to Shariff.
-Enables shares in posts and/or themes with Twitter, Facebook, GooglePlus... with no harm for visitors privacy.
+Enables shares with Twitter, Facebook... on posts, pages and/or themes with no harm for visitors privacy.

 == Description ==